firemuzzy/gcp-terraform-bootstrap-secrets/README.md

 ## Problems:

 - secret keys are duplicated in two places, in `gcloud.init.sh` and in `main.locals`
+- terraform will destroy imported secrets on `terraform destroy` so it can clean up everything, be careful
 - terraform cloud run does not clean up a starts cloud service on error you will have to manually delete it if you need to run `terraform apply` after an error
 > Error creating Service: googleapi: Error 409: Resource 'my-service' already exists